-g.
 Process for Making Service Plan Subject to the Approval of the Medicaid Agency.
-Describe the process by which the service plan is made subject to the approval of the Medicaid agency in accordance with 42 CFR § 441.301(b)(1)(i):
+Describe the process by which the service plan is made subject to the approval of the Medicaid agency in accordance with 42 CFR §441.301(b)(1)(i):

 The DHCS MC is responsible for approving the initial POT, which must be signed and submitted to DHCS by the CMT in areas of the state covered by a Waiver Agency, at the time of requested waiver enrollment.
 POTs not meeting the HCBA Waiver standards shall be adjudicated by a second level review before they are returned to the CMT with instructions regarding needed revisions or additional information.
-In these instances, the CMT meets with the participant, legal representative/legally responsible adult(s), and members of the circle of support to make the required revisions to the POT.
-The revised POT must be sent back to the participant's current primary care physician for review and signature prior to resubmission to the DHCS MC.
-The revised POT should accurately reflect the participant's medical necessity health care needs, goals, preferred services, and providers prior to enrollment in the HCBA Waiver, or approval for requested waiver services.
-After DHCS approval of initial waiver enrollment, the CMT continues to review and update the POT with the participant, legal representative/legally responsible adult(s), and/or circle of support, during each home visit, and with the HCBA Waiver providers during the annual visit, or live video conferencing meeting.
+In these instances, the CMT meets with the participant, their legal representative/legally responsible adult(s), and members of the circle of support to make the required revisions to the POT.
+The revised POT must be sent back to the participant's current primary care physician for review and signature prior to resubmission to DHCS MC.
+The revised POT should accurately reflect the participant's medically necessary health care needs, goals, preferred services, and providers prior to enrollment in the HCBA Waiver, or approval for requested waiver services.
+After DHCS approval of initial waiver enrollment, the CMT continues to review and update the POT with the participant, legal representative/legally responsible adult(s), and/or circle of support, during each home visit, or via telehealth in accordance with DHCS' telehealth policies for Medicaid State Plan services, and with the HCBA Waiver providers during the annual visit, or synchronous video conferencing meeting, pre-approved by DHCS.